Changes to retail exports and duty-free shopping

 However, the airside extra statutory concession that allows for the tax-free purchase of non-excise goods to passengers travelling to non-EU countries will be withdrawn from 1 January 2021.
 This is because of concerns that the tax saving on goods such as electronics and clothing is not always passed on to consumers and that tax-free goods are brought back into the country by UK residents, putting high street retailers at a disadvantage.

-For insight, technical expertise, and to discuss current issues and what the future will look like, join the Exporting Community for free.
+For insight, technical expertise, and to discuss current issues and what the future will look like, join the Global Trade Community for free.